gerhardlanz/ta-sobo.gerhardla.nz/README.md

 * Built in [Visual Studio Code](https://code.visualstudio.com/)
 * Hosted on [Github Pages](https://pages.github.com)

-## Offline
+## Local

-To run this website offline, follow these steps:
+To run this website locally, follow these steps:

 1. Make sure you have Ruby 2.X.X installed:
     ```